Skip to main content

 Woman holding black rabbit

-● Food is a crucial part of your pet rabbit’s life.
+Food is a crucial part of your pet’s life.
 Television might have convinced us that rabbits just need pet store pellets to stay healthy, but this is simply not the truth.
-Rabbits need hay or grass to chew on, as this constitutes the bulk of their diet.
-All this hay also helps grind down rabbit’s teeth, which continuously grow as they get older.
+Bunnies require hay or grass to chew on, as this constitutes the bulk of their diet.
+All this hay also helps grind down their teeth, which continuously grow as they get older.
 Incorporate different vegetables and leaves when possible to make up for missed nutrients.
 Lastly, make spare use of store-bought pellets.
 When you do supplement with pellets, opt for high fiber brands.

-● Exercise needs to be part of your pet’s daily routine, so as to maintain a healthy weight for your rabbit.
-You might not have enough room for a backyard pen or coop, but make sure you let your rabbit free so they can get ample exercise.
-Supervise them indoors to make sure they don’t get into anything troublesome – both for their sake and yours!
+Exercise needs to be part of your pet’s daily routine, so as to maintain a healthy weight for your rabbit.
+You might not have enough room for a backyard pen or coop, but make sure you let your rabbit free so they can get their hops in.
+Supervise them indoors to ensure they don’t get into anything troublesome — both for their sake and yours!
 Keep an eye out for open wires, crown molding, carpeting, and papers.
 Rabbits love to chew, nibble, and bite, so it’s best to keep important items out of the way.

-● Mental stimulation is fundamental to a pet rabbit’s long-life expectancy.
-Whether it be a paper castle, chew toys, or old cardboard boxes, your pet rabbit will enjoy the stimulation.
+Mental stimulation is fundamental to a pet rabbit’s long-life expectancy.
+Whether it be a paper castle, chew toys, or old cardboard boxes, your pet rabbit will enjoy the engagement.

 Other types of enrichment include socialization, opportunity for wandering in a new play area, and obstacle courses.
-You may consider purchasing a companion for your little companion, and this is a good idea!
+You may consider bringing home a companion for your little companion.
 It’s recommended to have one neutered male and one spayed female of similar ages for the best chances of a successful friendship.
 This brings us to the next factor.

 Woman holding white rabbit